wp-plugins/cleantalk-spam-protect/readme.txt

 The comments will be passed, becuase the plugin detect sender as a human.
 So, use special email *stop_email@example.com* to test anti-spam or wait a few days to see how the plugin works.

 = Can I use CleanTalk with cache plugins? =
-CleanTalk doesn't use static HTML code into templates, so all anit spam functions will works correctly with any WordPress cache plugins.
+CleanTalk doesn't use static HTML code into templates, so all anti-spam functions will works correctly with any WordPress cache plugins.

+= Does the plugin protects against spam bots contact forms with third-party services? = If your contact or subscribe form sends data to third-party servers (like mailchimp.com and etc.) the plugin will not protect your form.
+Because the plugin protects against spam bots only forms wihc are sends data directly to your WordPress website.

 == Other notes ==